nano-trade/rsnano-node/tools/nanospam/README.md

 export NANO_TEST_EPOCH_2_RECV="0"
 ```
 Make sure that the ledger is empty!: `rm ~/NanoSpam/pr0/data.ldb`. _This has to be done before each spam run!_

+If you test a network of nano_node, you have to make sure that the nodes are properly connected.
+If you run the nodes after for example "nanospam --prs 4 --setup-only" you have to issue a keepalive RPC to the
+nodes, so that they connect.

 ## Misc
 If you would like to know how fast your computer can generate blocks on a single core, then run: